GabeScott/standard-works-vault/General Conference/2025 April - Divine Authority, Sublime Young Men.md

 # Divine Authority, Sublime Young Men

-*By Steven J. Lund - Young Men General President*
+By President Steven J. Lund - *Young Men General President*

 *Given in the April session of the 2025 General Conference*

+>*I am forever grateful that holders of the Aaronic Priesthood, with its powers, ordinances, and duties, do bless all of us.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2025/04/22lund?lang=eng)